-On January 4, 2023, the CEC released a Notice of Availability regarding the Renewables Portfolio Standard Staff Draft 2017-2020 Retail Sellers Procurement Verification Report, CEC-300-2022-011-SD-REV/Docket #21- RPS-01 (Draft Report).
-According to the Notice of Availability, the CEC will consider adopting the Draft Report at the January 25, 2023 CEC Business Meeting.
-The CEC will also accept oral comments during the January 25, 2023 Business Meeting.
+On January 4, 2023, the CEC released a Notice of Availability regarding the Renewables Portfolio Standard Staff Draft 2017-2020 Retail Sellers Procurement Verification Report, CEC-300-2022-011-SD-REV/Docket #21-RPS-01 (Draft Report).
+According to the Notice of Availability, the CEC considered adopting the Draft Report at the January 25, 2023 CEC Business Meeting.
 The Notice of Availability also stated that CEC staff strongly encouraged the submission of written comments to the Docket Unit no later than 5:00 p.m. on January 19, 2023.